public-accountability/oligrapher/README.md

   dataSource: LsDataSource,   // API wrapper for importing nodes and edges from a data source, see build/LsDataSource.js for an example
   user: { name: "Kevin", url: "http://littlesis.org/user/kevin" },   // optional author data to display
   date: "August 30, 2015",   // optional date data to display
+  url: "https://example.com", // optional url for the graph title to link to
   startAnnotation: 0,   // index of annotation to load initially
   showSaveButton: true,   // show a save button
   onSave: function(data) { console.log(data); },   // callback triggered by save button